Modular Koszul duality for Soergel bimodules: Background and main result

 \subsection{Structure of the proof}

-Our proof of Theorem~\ref{thm:mkd} follows an established pattern; we imitate in particular the proof of the ``self-duality'' in~\cite{BY}.
+Our proof of Theorem~\ref{thm:mkd} follows an established pattern; we imitate in particular the proof of the ``self-duality'' in the work of Bezrukavnikov--Yun \cite{BY}.
 In short, the goal is to invent functors $\xi_s$ for $s \in S$ and $\bV$ as in the diagram